Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Forest of Woe

 Still the early game, if you use the Treasure Search accessories it can be a bit hard to see it trigger due to the snow effect.
 It's also where the game start the trend of hiding chests behind the foreground so don't forget to check those areas.
-I wont repeat it later because it will always work the same but this is also likely the first instance where you need to stack broken pieces/empty chests on top of a big crystal to be able to reach enough height to fully map the boss room.
+I wont repeat it later because it will always work the same but this is also likely the first instance where you need to stack broken pieces/empty chests on top of a big crystal to be able to reach high enough for map completion.

 ![](https://media.retroachievements.org/Badge/153447.png) [Boss II (3)](https://retroachievements.org/achievement/108392)
 _Defeat Insane Yetis in Forest of Woe_